tinkumani/wearhacks-leshan/README.md

 Before we try to connect our client to CDP we have to log in and let CDP know that we will be connecting a LWM2M device to it under a specific name.

-- To do this, log into your CDP instance by going [here](http://52.9.139.199:8180/ui) and entering your credentials.
+- To do this, log into your CDP instance by going to your CDP instance and entering your credentials.
 - Next open the Devices tab on the left and click Add a Device.
 - Add the device name in the Device ID textbox.
 (The placeholder text is "Serial Number | MAC address")
 - In the manufacturer dropdown select "Generic"